7 Tips to Blast Cellulite

 It can be very easy for women to increase muscle size, since our center of gravity is in our hips, unfortunately as easy as it is to increase muscle, it’s not so easy to burn off the extra fat stored.
 As a result, it’s easy to have big legs instead of lean and trim.

 Keep your workouts focused on maintaining lean muscle and burning off fat.
 Increasing lean mass will harden and tighten up the legs, while burning off fat will reduce the cellulite pitting severity.
 Workouts should focus on a combination of weight training and conditioning movements.
 Use a combination of compound movements such as squats and deadlifts, with more aerobic movements such as walking lunges, box jumps or jumping squats.
-Incorporate cardio training like HIIT – high intensity interval training using jump rope or running.
+Incorporate cardio training like HIIT – high intensity interval training using jump rope, kettlebells or running.
+Try this workout:

 Sets and reps should focus on volume over load – keep your weight light and your reps high!
 Try this workout: